Preamble to the Constitution of The American Legion

 TO SAFEGUARD AND TRANSMIT TO POSTERITY THE PRINCIPLES OF JUSTICE, FREEDOM AND DEMOCRACY...
 On this ideal of safeguarding and transmitting to posterity the principles of justice, freedom and democracy, all of the youth-training programs of The American Legion are built.
 All Americans can be proud that in our international relations we have tried to live by the golden rule, the mark of justice.
 We have granted to others, as we prize it ourselves, the great boon of freedom.
 Through the Monroe Doctrine, we call a halt to foreign imperialism in the Western Hemisphere.
 We gave freedom to the Philippines.
 These principles are part of the American heritage.
 Legionnaires are pledged to protect and preserve that heritage.

-TO CONSECRATE AND SANCTIFY OUR COMRADESHIP BY OUR DEVOTION TO MUTUAL HELPFULNESS*...
+TO PARTICIPATE IN AND CONTRIBUTE TO THE ACCOMPLISHMENT OF THE AIMS AND PURPOSES OF THE AMERICAN LEGION*...
 This clause is stated by the Auxiliary, where they pledge their full strength to the support of The American Legion, and affirm its character as an auxiliary to the Legion.
 It has always been faithful to this pledge, never developing programs or policies of its own, but directing all of its activities towards the “accomplishment of the aims and purposes of The American Legion".

 TO CONSECRATE AND SANCTIFY OUR ASSOCIATION BY OUR DEVOTION TO MUTUAL HELPFULNESS...
 The last or 10th clause of our Preamble is the most important ideal expressed in our Preamble.